-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate the "3 Doors Down" rock band from Escatawpa, Mississippi, and wish them continued success in their future musical endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate the Bologna Performing Arts Center for its excellence in the arts and for being the 2002 recipient of the Cultural Leadership Award.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to 3 Doors Down and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be presented to the Director of the Bologna Performing Arts Center at induction ceremonies and made available to the members of the Capitol Press Corps.